rohankyatam/Netflix-Clone/README.md

 # Netflix-Clone
-_Netflix Clone App with different movies and series.User can view different category of movies._
+_Netflix Clone App with different movies and series.User can view different categories of movies._